openstack-archive/devstack-gate/doc/gerrit.rst

    annotated tags).
 #.
 Members of $PROJECT-core group can perform full code review
    (blocking or approving: +/- 2), and submit changes to be merged.
 #.
-Members of openstack-release (Release Manager and PTLs) exclusively
+Members of openstack-release (Release Manager and PTLs), and
-   can perform full code review (blocking or approving: +/- 2), and submit changes to be merged on milestone-proposed branches.
+   $PROJECT-drivers (PTL and release minded people) exclusively can perform full code review (blocking or approving: +/- 2), and submit changes to be merged on milestone-proposed branches.
 #.
 Full code review (+/- 2) of API projects should be available to the
    -core group of the corresponding implementation project as well as to the OpenStack Documentation Coordinators.